peme969/AutoTyper/README.md

 # Autotyper & Clipboard Paster

- Types automaticcly and pastes in 3 seconds in any input box/field
+ Types automatically and pastes in 3 seconds in any input box/field